 Mu hahaha!
 Prepared to get creative this Halloween with our writing prompts.

 - You’re a mad scientist.
-Today in your lad you are creating a new monster.
+Today in your lab you are creating a new monster.
 Can you describe this monster?
 What does it look like?
 What do they eat?
 What do they smell like?
 You can use this monster name generator for some cool name ideas.

-- One night, after carving a pumpkin its start speaking to you.
+- One night, after carving a pumpkin, the pumpkin starts speaking to you.

 - You hear a strange sound from your wardrobe, you open it and see…